KamilMatejuk/University/Kotlin/README.md

 ### Hangman
 Game, where user gueses word.
 The purpose was to learn fragments, responsive layout, orientation change and `onSaveInstanceState()`.

+### Maps
+App uses Google Maps to display a series of places, saved in Firebase database, as well as draw paths on the map.

+### Math Operations
+App connects with external [API](https://github.com/aunyks/newton-api) and allows user to make basic mathematical transformations and operations.
+The app uses `Retrofit` to connect, send requests and convert responses.

 ### Messanger
 Application allowing multiple user to create an account, login into it (`Firebase Auth`) and send messages to each other (`Firebase DataStorage`).